MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

 Location of Cruth outpost isn't important, just plonk it down on a large yellow patch (Gold, Antimony, Copper).
 All the resources this outpost needs are in a single biome.

-### Grimsey (Iridium, Plutonium, Uranium, Vanadium)

-For the moment, use Grimsey as a depot for materials to build reactors.
-This will change when the advanced reactor production chain is set up.

-Design:

-- Landing Pad - Small
-- Industrial Workbench
-- 4 Solar Dome (6 power)
-- 4 Extractor - Solid (iridium, plutonium, uranium, vanadium)
-- 6 Storage - Solid - Large (iridium, lead, plutonium, solvent, uranium, vanadium)
-- 3 Warehouse - Large (control rod, paramagnon conductor, semimetal wafer)

-Materials:

-- Manufactured
-  - Adaptive Frame: 90
-  - Tau Grade Rheostat: 8
-- Solid
-  - Aluminum: 200
-  - Iron: 163
-  - Titanium: 48
-  - Tungsten: 8

-Location:

-All the resources we need from Grimsey are in one biome.
-Just find somewhere relatively flat in an area with accessible iridium, plutonium, uranium and vanadium deposits.

 ### Codos (Solvent)

 [Codos](https://inara.cz/starfield/starsystem/10/#area1158) is a nice place for a **solvent**-producing outpost, being the only domesticable plant-based solvent supply.